mailbots/mailbots/docs.md

 bot.webhook.getReplyTo();
 ```

-## addEmail
+## sendEmail

-Adds another email message to the "send_messages" array, causing
+Sends an email by adding an email message object to the "send_messages" array.
-the core API to send an email.
 Multiple emails can be sent.

 ### Parameters